aami-dodon/Udoy/README.md

 - [Community and Support](#community-and-support)

 ## Vision and Narrative
-The landing experience presents Udoy as a launchpad where learners emerge, rise, and thrive through a virtuous cycle of learning, mentorship, and reinvestment.
+Udoy is a launchpad where learners emerge, rise, and thrive through a virtuous cycle of learning, mentorship, and reinvestment.

-### Hero Promise
+### Promise
 - Introduces **Udoy** with the rallying cry **“Emerge, Rise, Thrive.”**
 - Highlights a bold statement: *“Udoy is being built as the launchpad for children ready to rise above circumstance.”*
 - Encourages immediate action with calls to **Join as a Sponsor**, **Become a Mentor**, or **Explore Learning Paths**, while surfacing trust signals like verified onboarding and transparent impact reporting.